Duality for Witt-divisorial sheaves

-While as a set $\omega$ is equal to $\dsum_i WV^i$, it is a non-commutative ring with an evident left--$W$--module structure.
+where $\sigma$ is the Frobenius map on $W$, induced from that on $k$.
+While as a set $\omega$ is equal to $(\dsum_i WV^i) \oplus (\dsum_j WF^j)$, it is a non-commutative ring with an evident left--$W$--module structure.
 It follows from the definition (and the fact that $k^p = k$) that every element of $\omega$ can be uniquely described by a sum

 Let